The Illegitimates: Publication history

 The series focuses on a team of five illegitimate children, ages 18 – 30, of an aging Bond-like superspy named Jack Steele, who fathered them with various femme fatales over the course of his career.
 Although these five half-siblings have grown up in different parts of the world and unaware of one another, they were anonymously monitored and nurtured by Steele's employer, the international spy organization Olympus, as part of a secret project called Project Sire, with the expectation that they would one day come together to take their father's place, and if necessary, help save the world.
 When Steele is killed during a mission in the first issue, Olympus summons them together during such a crisis.
 Killam and Andreyko are fans of heroic fiction stories, such as The Magnificent Seven, The Dirty Dozen and King Arthur, in which a group is assembled of individuals who are each introduced in a way that establishes their unique characteristics, and thus, the first issue introduces the cast in this manner.
 The focus of the series is on the group dynamics among the siblings, including their rivalries and "daddy issues", in a manner similar to the X-Men.
 Although there is some humor in the series, in particular in the beginning of the story, the creators stress that it is not a parody of the spy genre like Austin Powers.
 Rather, Andreyko compared the series' concept to the 1999 film Galaxy Quest, in that it begins with a light-hearted, comedic tone, but shifts into a serious, less ironic one.
 The series is six issue long, and the first issue was published December 18, 2013.

 Killam first publicly mentioned the book in a podcast in early 2013.
-He subsequently promoted the series that July at the San Diego Comic Con, and with a panel discussion featuring him, Andreyko and Ryall at the October 2013 New York Comic Con.
+He subsequently promoted the series that July at San Diego Comic-Con, and with a panel discussion featuring him, Andreyko and Ryall at the October 2013 New York Comic Con.
 Exclusive preview copies of the book's first issue featuring a special wraparound cover by Bill Willingham were available after the panel.
 Killam also appeared at a book signing at Midtown Comics in Manhattan on December 16, 2013.